Tim Slade is a poet from lutruwita / Tasmania

-Professor DAVID MASON ~ a former poet laureate of Colorado, author of Pacific Light, Sea Salt and The Sound.
+Professor DAVID MASON ~ a former poet laureate of Colorado, author of Pacific Light, Sea Salt, The Sound, and a verse-novel, Ludlow.

 'Real poetry involves not only a love of words, but also a vulnerability to life, an ability to feel its power.
 Tim Slade is a real poet who honours his island home with the sensitivity and sense of his attention.
 And he honours poetry by the acuteness of his reading, the depth of his vocation.
 The Walnut Tree is a fine debut, appealing to lovers of Tasmania, and to anyone interested in Australian poetry.'

 ROBERT ADAMSON ~ poet author of Reaching Light ~ Selected Poems.

 'It's a terrific book!'

 Dr GINA MERCER ~ poet author of Watermark and Weaving Nests with Smoke and Stone.

 'Tim Slade lives and writes in a remote part of Tasmania.
 And it shows in his work.
 Isolation has allowed him to develop a highly distinctive and intriguing voice.
 At times as elusive as the mist on a distant mountain range.
 I found I wanted to re-read each work, to immerse myself in that shimmer (as Karen Knight describes it), dwell a little longer with the intensity of this inner landscape.
 Bright South have done us all a service in bringing this original and complex voice out of the shadows.
 And as a physical object it is a beautiful book to hold.'